Trump blasts retired Navy SEAL, suggesting he should've caught bin Laden sooner

 "Living in Pakistan, beautifully in Pakistan in what I guess they considered a nice mansion, I don’t know, I’ve seen nicer," he continued.
 "But living in Pakistan right next to the military academy, everybody in Pakistan knew he was there.
 And we give Pakistan $1.3 billion a year and they don’t tell him, they don’t tell him ... for years."

-Wallace asked if Trump would give credit for "taking down bin Laden."
+Wallace asked if Trump would give McRaven's team credit for "taking down bin Laden."

 "They took him down but — look, look, there’s news right there, he lived in Pakistan, we’re supporting Pakistan, we’re giving them $1.3 billion a year, which we don’t give them anymore, by the way, I ended it because they don’t do anything for us, they don’t do a damn thing for us," Trump said.